Szxro/General__Notes/Pygame/notes.md

 # Bonus
-pygame.mouse.set_visible(false) # when the player hover into the game the mouse is not going to be visible pygame.sprite.spritecollide(sprite,snail_group,True) # if the sprite collide with the group given is goin to delete it
+pygame.mouse.set_visible(false) # when the player hover into the game the mouse is not going to be visible
 ```

 > With this simple class can create a surface (sprite) and put some props is usefull